tomsilver/pddlgym/README.md

 - Quantifiers (forall, exists)
 - Disjunctions (or)
 - Equality
+- Constants

-Notable features that we do not currently support include constants, conditional effects, action costs.
+Notable features that we do not currently support: conditional effects, action costs, derived predicates.

 Several PDDL environments are included, such as:
 - Sokoban